 This is the section everybody was waiting for.
 Does it really do 800Kcd?
 And does it really do 480lumens?

-All output numbers are relative for my home-made Integrating Sphere.
+All output numbers are relative to my homemade Integrating Sphere.
 It is set up with an Extech SDL400 Lux Meter for measurements including a Kenko PRO1D ND-16 filter.
 The base measurement is done with a Convoy S2+ that has been tested at 137 lumens.

 All of my readings were taken from a fully-charged Samsung 40T and the included Jetbeam 5100mAh 21700 JR51.

-Amps were measured with a Fluke 77III, at the tailcap and with original Jetbeam JR51 battery.
+Amps were measured with a Fluke 77III, at the tailcap, and with the original Jetbeam JR51 battery.
 Lumens were also measured with the Samsung 40T

 354 lumens is very low compared to the claimed 480 lumens.
 That is quite a difference, to be honest.
 Jetbeam is pulling some strange numbers.
 Except for the low mode maybe.

 The runtime test was done with the 50cm integrating sphere, including the Kenko Pro1D ND-16 filter and Extech SDL400 data logging Lux Meter.

 We are looking at the total runtime of High and Low.

 High has a total runtime of 3 hours and 20 minutes, at that point the light shuts off abruptly.
 When you are using the light in the High mode, you will notice a decrease in output, but it goes really fast .
 In Low you kind of stand in the dark all the sudden.

 Low has a total of 8 hours and 53 minutes.
 Lumen output is roughly 35 lumens throughout the whole runtime.
 It’s very stable.